eolesinski/poliscipy/docs/index.md

 ---

-With Python installed, you can quickly set up PoliSciPy and start generating electoral maps.
-This lets you experiment with data, visualize results instantly, and test customizations before sharing or publishing.
+PoliSciPy makes it easy to generate electoral maps and explore political data with just a few lines of code.
+The library is designed for fast experimentation, clear visualizations, and flexible customization, whether you're analyzing results, presenting findings, or exploring historical trends.

 PoliSciPy is especially useful for:

 - Creating customized, high-quality electoral college maps of the United States
-- Conducting political data analysis and tracking changes in voting history and patterns
+- Analyzing political data and tracking changes in voting patterns over time
-- Exploring historical election results and visualizing trends
+- Exploring historical election results and visualizing long-term trends

-Feel free to customize maps however you like, check out the [Getting Started](https://eolesinski.github.io/poliscipy/quickstart.html) guide above, share your results, and post any questions or issues that you run into on the [GitHub](https://github.com/eolesinski/poliscipy) repository.
+To get started, visit the [Quickstart Guide](https://eolesinski.github.io/poliscipy/quickstart.html).
+You can customize maps freely, browse the full documentation, and report questions or issues on the project’s [GitHub](https://github.com/eolesinski/poliscipy) repository.

 <div align="center">
     <img src="assets/election_2024.png" alt="Electoral College Map" width="974">